 IEEE 802.11 usage of IEEE Std 802.1X-2010

 IEEE Std 802.11 depends upon IEEE Std 802.1X-2010 to control the flow of MAC service data units (MSDUs) between the DS and STAs by use of the IEEE 802.1X Controlled/Uncontrolled Port model.
-IEEE 802.1X EAPOL PDUs are transmitted in one or more IEEE 802.11 Data frames and passed via the IEEE 802.1X Uncontrolled Port.
-The IEEE 802.1X Controlled Port is blocked from passing general data traffic between two STAs until an IEEE 802.1X authentication procedure completes successfully over the IEEE 802.1X Uncontrolled Port.
+IEEE 802.1X EAPOL PDUs can be transmitted in one or more IEEE 802.11 Data frames and passed via the IEEE 802.1X Uncontrolled Port or can be transmitted in one or more IEEE 802.11 Authentication frames and passed between the Supplicant and the Authenticator.
+The IEEE 802.1X Controlled Port is blocked from passing general data traffic between two STAs until an IEEE 802.1X authentication procedure completes successfully over the Authentiction frames exchange carrying EAPOL PDU (if using IEEE 802.1X authentication utilizing Authentication frame) and the IEEE 802.1X Uncontrolled Port.
 It is the responsibility of both the Supplicant and the Authenticator to implement port blocking.
 Each association between a pair of STAs creates a unique pair of IEEE 802.1X Ports, and authentication takes place relative to those ports alone.

 IEEE Std 802.11 depends upon IEEE Std 802.1X-2010 and various IEEE 802.11 protocols and handshakes, described in Clause 12 (Security) and Clause 13 (Fast BSS transition), to establish and change cryptographic keys.
 Keys are established after authentication has completed.
 Keys might change for a variety of reasons, including expiration of an IEEE 802.1X authentication timer, key compromise, danger of compromise, or policy.